dolthub/docs/content/concepts/dolt/rdbms/replication.md

 To increase read throughput, multiple replicas can be used to scale reads horizontally.
 If you have N replicas and your master still takes reads, each read replica serves 1/N+1 percent of the read traffic.

-## Difference between MySQL Replication and Dolt Replication
+## Differences between MySQL Replication and Dolt Replication

 Dolt does not support MySQL style replication.
 [MySQL supports multiple types of replication](https://dev.mysql.com/doc/refman/8.0/en/replication.html), most based on the [MySQL binary log](https://dev.mysql.com/doc/refman/8.0/en/replication-howto.html).
 Dolt does not have a binary log.